Wasinmi, Nigeria

-Wasinmi or Wasimi (Wasinmi) is an Egba town located on the Lagos-Abeokuta Expressway in Ewekoro local government of Ogun State.
+Wasinmi or Wasimi (Wasinmi) is an Egba town located on the Lagos-Abeokuta Expressway in Ewekoro LGA of Ogun State.
 It is a few miles from Abeokuta.
 It is home to one of the oldest churches in the area, St. Michael's Anglican Church, and home to Odegbami International College and Sports Academy.

 History

 The name Wasinmi comes from the phrase in the Yoruba language, wá sinmi, which means come and rest.
 It was shortened to Wasinmi, and it was founded between the years 1845-1880.
 It started as a small farming settlement for mostly Egba people of Abeokuta.
 When the town of Abeokuta was founded in 1830, there were many waves of migrants from all over Yorubaland that arrived in Abeokuta.
 This included Owu refugees from the Owu-Ibadan Wars, Saros from Sierra Leone that returned after being kidnapped and taken into slavery, and Christian missionaries.
 Though the area was occupied by Egba Alake people from Abeokuta already from Egba Erunbe, Igbore, Ijeun, Igbein etc populating several villages and nearby farmsteads, Wasinmi served them all as a market place due to its geographical centrality and a meeting point for all Egba stock than a permanent place of residence.
 As the market grew in size, it became a major attraction for farmers everywhere, including Ijebu and Ijesha farmers and traders who later settled down in nearby villages for ease of transportation of goods and trade.
 Many men then sought to settle famimlies and establish plantations and farms nearby, these consisted several ethnics including Egbado, Gbagura, Owu and Oke-Ona stock of the Egba ethnics.
 Wasinmi equally served as a cheaper produce market to Abeokuta and environs as Abeokuta became increasingly urbane.
 Such produce that were unavailable in the mostly urban town of Abeokuta were available in affordable prices at Wasinmi.
 As the migrations continued the market grew into a burstling town and the need for religious divergence also manifested.
 Early Christians facing persecution and seeking newlands to practice their faiths found Wasinmi a place of choice, though the influence of the powerful Ogboni groups persisted under the superintendence of the Iledi at Ijumo Ologboni, which served as the custodian of tradition across the length and breath of the vastlands on the outskirts of Abeokuta extending far out into Iro, Ifo and Isheri.
 Certain groups of people, who also included Muslims and Christians seeking a separate place to practice their faith, planted churches and mosques.
 The Catholic Church, the African Church etc all sought to minister to the usual market crowds and the inhabitants of the fastly developing and fledgling town.
 The foundation of the new town, Wasinmi, was therefore laid.
 The multi-ethnics of the Egba Alake, Gbagura, Owu, and Oke-Ona continued to rule the town rotationally till date.
 Wasinmi is immediately bounded by four villages, namely; Sodeji, Village, Erunbe Village, Arigbajo Village and part of Wasinmi Olose Village.